AMReX-Codes/amrex/Docs/Migration/Migration.md

 because C++ is too a complicated language for shell scripting.
 For most `.cpp` files, you can put a `using namespace amrex;` line after the last `include` line, or you can add `amrex::` to wherever needed.
-However, for header files, it is considered bad practice to have `using namespace` because it pollutes the namespace.
+But, for header files, it is considered bad practice to have `using namespace amrex` because it pollutes the namespace.
+So you need to manually add `amrex::` in front of AMReX names likes `MultiFab` and `BoxArray`.